goat-io/openmetabase/README.md

 A proof-of-concept for using Metabase as a backoffice solution with enhanced action capabilities in embedded dashboards.

+## AGPL License Compliance Notice

+**This project maintains a patched version of Metabase in full compliance with the GNU Affero General Public License v3.0 (AGPL-3.0).** We are committed to:

+- **Full Transparency**: All modifications to Metabase source code are documented and available as git patches in `apps/metabase-patches/patches/`
+- **Open Source**: This entire repository, including all patches and modifications, is publicly available
+- **Attribution**: We maintain the "Powered by Metabase" logo in all embedded dashboards to properly attribute the original software
+- **User Rights**: Anyone receiving our modified version has full access to the complete source code, as required by AGPL

+For detailed information about our modifications, see [MODIFICATIONS.md](apps/metabase-patches/MODIFICATIONS.md) and [NOTICE.md](NOTICE.md).

 ## Metabase Credentials

 For the local development environment credentials are